ikke-t/podman-container-systemd/README.md

 - ```container_image_password``` - optional password to use when authenticating
   to remote registries
 - ```container_name``` - Identify the container in systemd and podman commands.
   Systemd service file be named container_name--container-pod.service.
+This can be overwritten with service_name.
 - ```container_run_args``` - Anything you pass to podman, except for the name and image while running single container.
 Not used for pod.
 - ```container_cmd_args``` - Any command and arguments passed to podman-run after specifying the image name.
 Not used for pod.